axol-io/ansible-ephemery/docs/EPHEMERY_SPECIFIC.md

 1. **Pre-configured for Ephemery**: These images are specifically built for the Ephemery testnet with all necessary configurations.
 2. **Built-in Genesis Configuration**: Contains the correct genesis state and configuration for the Ephemery network.
 3. **Automatic Network Reset Handling**: Handles Ephemery network resets automatically.
-4. **Simplified Deployment**: Reduces the need for complex configuration and checkpoint sync URLs.
+4. **Simplified Deployment**: Reduces the need for complex configuration.

 ## Implementation Details